microchip-pic-avr-tools/powersmart-dcld/publish/Windows Install/readme.txt

 		cut-off is required, this would have to be done in user code prior to calling the control library code.
 		(This feature extension is on the list but not supported yet)

+v0.9.0.70	10/20/19	feature update

+	- Feature: Input signal offset compensation now fully supports controlled feedback inversion, allowing the design of bi-directional controllers which can seanlessly switch between quadrants.

+	- Feature: Settings, which have been used to generate code files, are now stored in a istory list located below the Bode plot.
+		Users can use this list to reload previously used settings by doubble-click, SHIFT+ENTER hot key or a mouse context menu.
+		Users can also label and rename or delete entries in this list.

 ______________________________
 (C) Microchip Technology Inc.
 Date/Time: 12:41 PM 07/26/18